Odhynn/naerk/content/Factions/Everbryght.md

   - Smolynx investigated Aileen's disappearance with the aid of [[Ingasto]] and the [[Twilight Veil]]
   - Rowena could not stomach her father's safe approach and set out blindly on her own to find anything that might lead to Aileen, ended up arrested and sent to [[Kemilia]] where she got tangled up in a conspiracy implicating [[Ashiro]]'s Wells of Power and the [[Crimson Steel]]

-Little morghonljucht has been collected thus far (Smolynx is the only one to have been lucky), but the Everbryght have naught to do but keep moving.
+Little morghonljucht has been collected thus far (Smolynx is the only one to have been lucky), but the Everbryght have naught to do but keep moving, keep looking, and tell noone.

 ---